ChHarding/hci584-trivia/README.md

 Please check your web host’s documentation for specific deployment instructions, including whether you need to install the latest Flask and Requests libraries separately.

-You must load `app.py` plus the associated `templates/` and `static/css/style.css` for the app to run.
+You must load `app.py` plus the associated `templates/` and `static/css/style.css` files for the app to run.

 ### ***Style considerations: Tailwind***